gtmtechltd/salthiera/README.md

     $ salt-call pillar.get default_string
     > I am the common default value

-In the above hierarchy (defined in salthiera.yaml), the specific environment YAML always overrides the common environment YAML, because it is referenced earlier in the hierarchy section.
-The hierarchy supports YAML files (prefixed with yaml:), EYAML files which are encrypted yaml files (prefixed with eyaml:), and raw files (which might contain public SSL certs, prefixed with files:), and encrypted raw files (which might contain private SSL keys, prefixed with efiles:).

 In this way you can manage key-value pairs, using YAML, or entire files which makes it easier to manage keys, binary files etc.